siddhi-io/www/en/docs/docs/config-guide.md

 ### Reporting via JMX Mbeans

-JMX Mbeams is the default statistics reporting option of Siddhi.
+JMX Mbeans is the default statistics reporting option of Siddhi.
 To enable stats with the default configuration add the metric-related properties under `metrics` section in the Siddhi Configurations yaml file, and pass that during startup.

 A sample configuration is as follows.
 ```yaml